abpframework/abp/docs/en/UI/AspNetCore/AutoComplete-Select.md

 - `data-autocomplete-filter-param-name`: * Filter text property name. _(For example: `filter`)_.
 - `data-autocomplete-selected-item-name`: Text to display as selected item.
 - `data-autocomplete-parent-selector`: jQuery selector expression for parent DOM. _(If it's in a modal, it's suggested to send the modal selector as this parameter)_.
+- `data-autocomplete-allow-clear`: If `true`, it'll allow to clear the selected value.
+Default value: `false`.
+- `data-autocomplete-placeholder`: Placeholder text to display when no value is selected.

 Also, selected value(s) should be defined with the `<option>` tags inside select, since pagination is applied and the selected options might haven't loaded yet.